Date of Award:

 Three experiments were conducted.
 The first examined the effects of response-cost on acceptability of prey items offered.
 Results indicated that as the cost of obtaining one prey item increased while the cost of another was held constant, subjects consistently pursued the lower-cost prey and rejected higher-cost prey at increasing probability ratios of 1:3, 1:10, and 1:15.
 The second experiment covaried response cost (vulnerability) with the probability of encounter (density) for two prey types and evaluated their effects on the acceptability of prey.
 This experiment showed that when the density of the low-cost prey increased (p = .66), the subjects were more selective.
 Subjects were less selective when the density of the low-cost prey decreased (p = .33).
 In the third experiment, prey patches were replenished at reinforcer-determined (regressive random ratio) baseline rates and compared to several fixed-time schedules of patch replenishment.
 Results of Experiment III indicated no major differences in patch use behaviors (number of switches between patches).
 The validity and utility of this simulation was discussed as a useful model for the experimental analysis of foraging behavior.

 DeWulf, Michael James, "The Effects of Prey Vulnerability, Density, and Patch Replenishment in an Operant Analogue of Foraging" (1988).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5976.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .